theycallmeAyaz/Silkify_webapp/replit.md

 ## Deployment Strategy

-The application is configured for deployment on Replit with:
+The application is configured for deployment on with:

 1. **Build Process**:
    - Vite builds the frontend into static assets